landrysoules/spaceinvade.rs/src/content/posts/2015-05-16-rvm-and-prezto.md

 layout: post.swig
 title: "rvm with prezto"
 tags: [ruby]
+date: 2015-05-16
+excerpts: "Started hacking in Ruby recently, and immediately looked for the virtualenv equivalent. "
 ---
 Started hacking in Ruby recently, and immediately looked for the virtualenv equivalent.
 [rvm](https://rvm.io/) looks like the standard, so I opted for it, but making it work in my configuration has been surprisingly difficult, while the solution was pretty obvious: